Integrating Symbolic Reasoning into Neural Generative Models for Design Generation: Sp atial R easoning In tegrated G enerator Spatial Reasoning Integrated Generator

-The bounding boxes from the spatial reasoning module generate each object into the scene using the visual element generator.
-The result is a completed scene adhering to the design with all positional constraints guaranteed.
-The visual element generation module is sequentially called on each bounding box created by the spatial reasoning module.
-We leverage state-of-the-art neural generative models for our visual element generator, bypassing the need for extensive datasets and in-house model training.
-Our implementation is capable of using either the reduced and filtered GLIDE \cite{glide} model or the Stable Diffusion model \cite{stable_diff}.
-In VEG, we give neural generative models a small margin of the surroundings of the object to be generated and ask them to inpaint the middle portion.
-One challenge of any diffusion model is the rare chance that it will generate the wrong object or no object at all.
-These inpainting failures are possible, though our method reduces them as each call is only responsible for a single object placed in a reasonable location.
-Notice that objects that are painted correctly are guaranteed to follow positional constraints.
+A challenge of any diffusion model is the rare chance that it will generate the wrong object or no object at all.
+These {inpainting failures} are possible, although our method reduces them since each call is responsible for only a single object placed in a reasonable location.
+Correctly painted objects are guaranteed to follow positional constraints.
+Additionally, finetuning processes can further reduce the likelihood of these failures (see Section \ref{sec:veg_compare_sec}).